nvi-inc/mas/index.md

     show measurements

 This will give you a list of keys such as `cpu, fs, mem...`.
-These are the names of *measurements*, which are are similar to tables in a relational database.
+These are the names of *measurements*, which are are analogous to tables in a relational database.

 Each measurement has a collection of fields and tags which are like columns in an table.
 The name of a field or tag is called its "key" and the content is its "value".

 The difference between fields and tags are that tags are indexed.
 This means queries on a tags are very fast.
-Tag values must be strings, whereas fields can host strings, booleans, integers, and floats, the latter two being 64 bits.
+Tag values must be strings, whereas fields can host strings, booleans, integers, and floats, the latter two being 64-bits.

 In InfluxDB terms, a measurement and with a set of specified tags is called a *series*.
 You can see all the series in the database with